-Supply and return collars are not supplied with the unit but are offered as accessory item.
-Check with your distributor for pricing and availabilityt.
+If the supply and return collars are supplied with the unit, they will be located in the supply duct.
 They can be easily positioned over the unit openings and secured with sheet metal screws.
-See Figure 3 (page 6).
+See Figure 2.

-- The diameter of the return duct collar is 14" on 3.5 5 ton units.
-NOTE: 2 3 ton units are designed with 12" returns. - The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.
+- The diameter of the return duct collar is 14".
+NOTE: 2 ton units are designed with 12" returns. - · The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.